 Everybody has waited impatiently at traffic signals.
 They’re most often the cause of congestion in urban areas, mainly because people don’t play by the rules of traffic lights.
 In urban India especially, lack of road discipline leads to massive traffic snarls almost every day.

 In some places, traffic signals are replaced with roundabouts, while in some cases, the reverse happens.
-According to a Guardian , the United Kingdom (UK) is replacing roundabouts with signals, while those in the United States (US) are doing the opposite.
+According to a Guardian report, the United Kingdom (UK) is replacing roundabouts with signals, while those in the United States (US) are doing the opposite.
 Roundabouts help dispersal but only in low-traffic situations.
 When it comes to high volumes of traffic, the only replacement for a signal is a signal-free interchange or a flyover but only if designed properly.

-Closer home, Bengaluru replaced a few traffic signals with yield signs, which however as expected.
+Closer home, Bengaluru replaced a few traffic signals with yield signs, which however did not work as expected.
 A yield sign is one which informs motorists that they have to give way to a vehicle on the side of the signboard.
 In India, it is typically used when traffic is coming in from the right-hand side.

 Is automation the key?